Azure/aks-engine/docs/openshift/deploy.md

    * `_output/openshift-red/master.tar.gz`
    * `_output/openshift-red/node.tar.gz`

-Administrative note: By default, the directory where acs-engine stores cluster configuration (`_output/openshift-red` above) won't be overwritten as a result of subsequent attempts to deploy a cluster using the same `--dns-prefix`) To re-use the same resource group name repeatedly, include the `--force-overwrite` command line option with your `acs-engine deploy` command.
+Administrative note: By default, the directory where aks-engine stores cluster configuration (`_output/openshift-red` above) won't be overwritten as a result of subsequent attempts to deploy a cluster using the same `--dns-prefix`) To re-use the same resource group name repeatedly, include the `--force-overwrite` command line option with your `aks-engine deploy` command.

 Bonus tip: include an `--auto-suffix` option to append a randomly generated suffix to the dns-prefix to form the resource group name, for example if your workflow requires a common prefix across multiple cluster deployments.
 Using the `--auto-suffix` pattern appends a compressed timestamp to ensure a unique cluster name (and thus ensure that each deployment's configuration artifacts will be stored locally under a discrete `_output/<resource-group-name>/` directory).